Writers’ Conference Participant Handbook

 Items you may want to bring

-- We strongly encourage attendees to bring antigen test kits with them to campus to have on hand in case they are needed; rapid test kits will be available on campus while supplies last.
+- We encourage attendees to bring antigen test kits with them to campus to have on hand in case they are needed; rapid test kits will be available on campus while supplies last.

 - Water bottle—Conference days are long and it’s important to stay hydrated.
 Water fountains are located in the Barn, where most meeting spaces are located.